 The queue operates on a triage basis where those who are determined to have the most severe symptoms are admitted first.
 That may mean that even though an individual has been waiting days – that someone who comes in today may be admitted before that person who has been waiting if their symptoms are more severe.
 The decision is made by New Hampshire Hospital in conjunction with the Emergency Department and if they are going to someplace other than NHH that Designated Receiving facility.
 Changes result when someone else in the state is admitted and determined to be in greater crisis (has higher medical acuity).
 Cases are triaged and place on the list can change when individuals determined to be in more crisis come into the system.

 Individuals who are waiting on a voluntary basis are free to leave at any time.
-If after the assessment the Emergency Department team has determined that the person is a danger to themselves or others and meets the criteria for an involuntary emergency admission (IEA) and the accompanying paperwork is filled out, they can not leave unless they are assessed again by the Emergency Department Team and found to be no longer meeting the IEA criteria If the paperwork has been completed for an IEA, it requires that the individual being notified and provided a copy of the petition.
-If you are uncertain please ask whether you are on an voluntary or involuntary stats.
+If after the assessment the Emergency Department team has determined that the person is a danger to themselves or others, and meets the criteria for an involuntary emergency admission (IEA), and the accompanying paperwork is filled out, they can not leave unless they are assessed again by the Emergency Department Team and found to no longer meet the IEA criteria.
+If the paperwork has been completed for an IEA, it requires that the individual be notified and provided a copy of the petition.
+If you are uncertain, please ask whether you are on a voluntary or involuntary status.
 The statute covering Involuntary Emergency Admission (IEA) can be read in full at this link – the portion applicable to IEA begins at Section: 135-C:27.
 The Disability Rights Center (DRC) wants to hear from individuals impacted by ED boarding – the individual, or a family advocate, can call DRC at 1-800-834-1721.

 Senate bill 590 passed in June of 2018 does allow for this to occur in certain circumstances.
 Contact the local community mental health center to see if you, or your loved one, is eligible for those services.